COLLABORATIVE MARRIAGE SKILLS:

 Sherod Miller, PhD & Phyllis Miller, PhD

-This 2-day workshop equips you to teach the newly revised Couple
+This 2-day workshop equips you to teach the revised Couple

-The program helps couples and singles build Collaborative Marriages as they
+The programs help couples and singles build Collaborative Marriages as they

-The Couple Communication and CORE programs have a long history.
+The COUPLE COMMUNICATION and CORE programs have a long history.
+Over 700,000

 University of Minnesota Family Study Center.
 The programs have been taught

-(See "Report on Working With Low-Income Couples" below.)
+groups.
+(See "Report on Working with Low-Income Couples" below.)

 Program Content: